All Episodes

 You can have every damn Republican moderate there is.

-Yeah, I mean, you you're you're granting me all this.
+I mean, you're granting me all this.

-Yeah, I'll kick him out of the party, I'll kick him out of the inn.
+I'll kick him out of the inn.

 Damn right, no room at our inn.

-Folks, how lucky am I to be attacked by Joe Biden?
+How lucky am I to be attacked by Joe Biden?

-That that's about the most unfair fight I can think of.
+I mean, former Vice President Joe Biden, that's about the most unfair fight I can think of.

-They just keep it's Christmas every day for me.
+They just keep, it's Christmas every day for me.

 Every morning is Christmas morning.

-That's what my life is.
+That's what my wife is.

-That instead the colonists should have negotiated some deal with the king.
+I bet he thinks the American Revolution was unnecessary, that instead the colonists should have negotiated some deal with the king.

-You see, Joe, you seem to think that liberty and Private property and capitalism are extremist views.
+You see, Joe, you seem to think that liberty and private property and capitalism are extremist views.

 You've never had to earn an honest living.